giovanniboscu/continuous-section-field/docs/aes/README.md

 ### 2.6 Evaluated section data

 At a requested coordinate $z$, CSF evaluates a `Section` object.
 This object contains the interpolated polygon coordinates, the containment relations, and the assigned and effective participation fields for axial/bending and shear/torsion.
 The evaluated fields also reflect whether the shear/torsion participation is prescribed independently or obtained from an isotropic coupling.
 Section-property calculators operate on this station data to compute quantities such as area, centroid coordinates, second moments of area, section moduli, and torsion-related outputs.
-The tabulated properties are therefore outputs computed from the evaluated `Section`, not the stored definition of the member.
+The reported or exported properties are therefore outputs computed from the evaluated `Section`, not the stored definition of the member.